hasgeek/hasjob/README.md

     $ for DIR in coaster baseframe flask-lastuser; do cd $DIR; python setup.py develop; cd ..; done
     $ cd baseframe && make && cd ..

-Finish configuration with:

-    $ python manage.py db create

-You will need to install all dependencies listed in `package.json`

-    $ cd hasjob/assets
-    $ npm install

-You will need to run Webpack to bundle CSS, JS files & generate the service-worker.js
+You will need to install all dependencies, run Webpack to bundle CSS, JS files & generate the service-worker.js

-    $ cd hasjob/assets
+    $ cd <project root>
-    $ yarn build
+    $ make

 Before you run the server in development mode, make sure you have Postgres server and Redis server running as well.
 To start Hasjob:

-    $ python runserver.py
+    $ ./runserver.sh

 ### Create root board